Keep Your Stride on Vacation — How to Run When You Can’t Run

 Quick Summary

-The Science: Why You Won't Lose Fitness
+The Science: Why You Usually Won’t Lose Much Fitness

 Detraining Timeline: A Reality Check